sandbuuk/base-ui-nectary-skin/docs/latest/src/pages/_/02-Colors/markdown/ReferenceColorsTable.md

-This table lists all *main colors*
+This table lists all *reference colors*